 My daughter is in Kindergarten with a lot of behavior issues.
 Some are dangerous to others and herself, such as hitting/poking others in face, pulling others' hair hard, getting pushed/dragged by others due her aggression/behavior.
 But the school didn't say anything about behavior intervention.
 We just set up a 504 plan with not substantial behavior intervention component.
-The school only created some daily behavior rating note to monitor and reward her for… read more
+The school only created some daily behavior rating note to monitor and reward her for doing good.
+But I feel she needs a… read more

 They are responsible for ABA but you need to get your child off the 504 and put on IEP.
 The 504 lets them give you less by way of services.
 Also they would be responsible for ABA during the summer if you had that in an IEP because the child would not get it at school during summer break so you would get it at home.